zguiyang/bookMarketKit/README.md

 > - Restrict access to these files on your server
 > - Consider using a password manager for production credentials
 >
-> The deployment script also creates environment files for both frontend and backend with proper configuration.
-These files also contain sensitive information and should be properly secured.
+> The deployment script copies environment files from templates (`web.env.production` and `backend.env.production`) in the root directory to their respective locations in the project.
+These files contain sensitive information and should be properly secured.

 #### Docker Deployment Details